Liquefied Petroleum Gas LPG in Gas – LP Gas: What is Liquefied Petroleum Gas Properties

 Scientists have created a genetically engineered version of the common E. coli bacteria.

-This version produces propane (LP gas).
+This version produces propane (LP gas fuel).

 The bacteria consume sugar.